-Students who complete general education core requirements and the required curriculum concentration courses will earn an associate in applied science degree.
-Students completing required curriculum concentration courses and CIS 146, ENG 101, MTH 100, and SPH 106 will be awarded a program certificate.
-Students completing all Construction Management concentration courses and CIS 146, ENG 101, MTH 100, and SPH 106 will be awarded a program certification.
-Admission is conditional and depends on the student's ability to perform the essential functions identified for this program.
+Students who complete the prescribed degree curriculum will earn an associate in applied science degree in Drafting and Design Technology in the chosen option.
+Students who complete the prescribed program certificate curriculum will earn a certificate in the chosen option.
+Admission is conditional and depends on the student's ability to perform the essential functions for this program.
 Reasonable accommodations are considered.